sourcehut-mirrors/chawan/doc/mailcap.md

 with [**cha-cgi**](cgi.md)(5), browsecap also enables extending Chawan with user-specified schemes.

-(browsecap is a more capable replacement for [**cha-urimethodmap**](urimethodmap.md)(5); the latter is deprecated.)
+(Browsecap is a more capable replacement for [**cha-urimethodmap**](urimethodmap.md)(5); the latter is deprecated.)

 Note that Chawan's default mime.types file only recognizes a few file